fkarg/fkarg.github.io/drafts/the-lean-startup.md

 why it works so well.

 #### The Five Whys
-When applied correctly, the methedology of asking 'Why' five times can be quite transformational, I believe.
+When applied correctly, the methodology of asking 'Why' five times can be quite transformational, I believe.
 Nothing ever goes wrong on just the level it appears to - there are always much more fundamental problems involved, and finding and fixing them is probably among the most energy intensive and